EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 1/readme.md

     * Malawi_IHS_W1_inflation - Ratio of 2010:2017 Malawi consumer price index (World Bank), used for calculating poverty thresholds
   * **Poverty Thresholds**
     * Malawi_IHS_W1_poverty_threshold - The pre-2023 $1.90 2011 PPP poverty line used by the World Bank, converted to local currency
-    * Malawi_IHS_W1_poverty_ifpri - The poverty threshold as reported by IFPRI, deflated to 2010 via CPI
+    * Malawi_IHS_W1_poverty_ifpri - The poverty threshold as reported by IFPRI, deflated to 2010 via consumer price index (CPI) adjustment
     * Malawi_IHS_W1_poverty_215 - The updated $2.15 2017 PPP poverty line currently used by the World Bank, converted to local currency
   * **Thresholds for Winsorization:** the smallest (below the 1 percentile) and largest (above the 99 percentile) are replaced with the observations closest to them
   * **Priority Crops:** the top 12 crops by area cultivated (determined by ALL PLOTS later in the code)